goodyduru/youtube_search_go/README.md

 # youtubesearch
-Inspired by the [youtube_search Python package](https://github.com/joetats/youtube_search).
+Inspired by the youtube_search [Python library](https://github.com/joetats/youtube_search).
 This library allows you to search for youtube videos without using the API.

 # Example
 ```go